Optimal Rates in Continual Linear Regression via Increasing Regularization: Rates for realizable continual linear regression in random orderings

 \paragraph{Proof technique: Last-iterate analysis for time-varying objectives.} Establishing the theorem requires a novel last-iterate bound in stochastic optimization, as no existing analysis yields a $\bigO(1/k)$ guarantee for last-iterate convergence in the realizable setting.
 A standard path to such rates is to use a decreasing step-size schedule.
 However, our setting is more nuanced: the quantities we control are the regularization strengths---\ie the regularization coefficient or step budget in \cref{schm:regularized}~or~\ref{schm:early_stopped}---which inherently modify the surrogate objectives $\freg$ and $\fbud$ in \cref{reduc:regularized_to_sgd,reduc:early_to_sgd}.

 To handle this, we analyze SGD applied to \emph{time-varying objectives}—a generalization of standard SGD.
 For this analysis to yield meaningful guarantees, the evolving surrogates must closely approximate the original loss.
-Indeed, this condition holds, as verified by \cref{lem:reg_function_properties}, thus enabling the application of the next lemma. \begin{lemma}[SGD bound for time-varying distributions] Assume $\tau$ is a random with-replacement ordering over $M$ jointly-realizable convex and $\beta$-smooth loss functions $f(\cdot; m)\colon \R^d \to \R$.
+Indeed, this condition holds, as verified by \cref{lem:reg_function_properties}, thus enabling the application of the next lemma.\footnote{While \cref{thm:relaxed_sgd} serves \cref{thm:optimal_scheduled_parameters} in our least-squares setting, it is stated more generally to apply to a broader family of objectives. } \begin{lemma}[SGD bound for time-varying distributions] Assume $\tau$ is a random with-replacement ordering over $M$ jointly realizable convex and $\beta$-smooth loss functions $f(\cdot; m)\colon \R^d \to \R$.
 Define the average loss $\F(\w) \eqq \E_{m\sim \tau} f(\w; m)$.
 Let $k\geq 2$, and suppose $\cbr{\tildft (\cdot; m) \mid t\in[k], m\in [M]}$ are time-varying surrogate losses that satisfy: \begin{enumerate}[label=(\roman*), leftmargin=.7cm, itemindent=0cm, labelsep=0.2cm] \item Smoothness and convexity: $\tildft (\cdot; m)$ are $\beta$-smooth and convex for all $m\in [M],t\in [k]$\,;

 \item There exists a weight sequence $\nu_1, \ldots, \nu_k$ such that for all $m\in [M],t\in [k], \w\in \R^d$:

 \item Joint realizability:

 \end{enumerate} Then, IGD (\cref{schm:igd}) with a diminishing step size that satisfies $\nu_t \leq \eta_t=\eta\br{\frac{k-t+2}{k+1}},~\forall t\in[k]$ for some $\eta\leq 3/(13 \beta)$, guarantees the following expected loss bound: